PierreBeucher/k8s.training.crafteo.io/src/scheduling/intro.md

 ## Node selector: affect Pods directly to Node(s)

 Use `nodeSelector` to assign Vote Deployment's Pods to a given Node using the `kubernetes.io/hostname` label.
-- Use `kubectl describe node` to identify suotable Node labels
+- Use `kubectl describe node` to identify suitable Node labels
 - Update Vote Deployment to defne `nodeSelector` and apply

 ## Affinity and anti-affinity